Jury finds Rittenhouse not guilty in Kenosha shootings - NewsBreak

 Kenosha County District Attorney Michael Graveley said his office respects the jury’s decision, and he asked the public to “accept the verdicts peacefully and not resort to violence.”

-Ahead of the verdict, Democratic Gov. Tony Evers announced that 500 National Guard members stood ready in case of trouble.
-But hours after the jury came back, there were no signs of any major protests or unrest in Kenosha.
+Ahead of the verdict, Democratic Gov. Tony Evers announced last week that 500 National Guard members stood ready in case of trouble after the verdict.

-As he released the jurors, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.
+As he dismissed the jurors who sat in judgment in the politically combustible case, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.

 Wisconsin Lt.
 Gov. Mandela Barnes, who is Black and a Democratic candidate for U.S. Senate, denounced the outcome.
 He, like many civil rights activists, saw a racial double standard at work in the case.